self20/Moustache/README.md

 ### Server administration ###

 - You’ll need PHP **7.0 or more** with the following extensions: *iconv*, *mbstring*, *intl*, *dom* and *sqlite*.
+- PHP configuration: *opcache* is recommended and should be enable by default. *8M* for *memory_limit* should be sufficient, if not *16M* will do.
+- HTTP server: nginx or apache2 are great solutions for any server.
+You
+- If you use Moustache at home, in a NAS for example, you can use PHP internal server:

+        $ cd /path/to/moustache
+        $ php -S your_ip:a_random_port -t web web/app.php

+- Security: **HTTPS** is mandatory to secure Moustache.
+If not, consider your and other users passwords public.

 ### User creation ###